Chuck Knoblauch: HGH use

 In December 2007, Knoblauch was included in the Mitchell report, which provided evidence that he used performance-enhancing drugs during his career.
 In the Mitchell report, Brian McNamee stated that he procured human growth hormone (HGH) from Kirk Radomski for Knoblauch in 2001 when he served as the New York Yankees assistant strength coach.
 McNamee stated that during the season, he injected Knoblauch seven to nine times with HGH.
-McNamee states that Knoblauch paid Radomski for the drugs through him or Jason Grimsley, and also believed that Knoblauch obtained HGH from Grimsley.
+McNamee said that Knoblauch paid Radomski for the drugs through him or Jason Grimsley, and also believed that Knoblauch obtained HGH from Grimsley.
 Knoblauch did not respond to a request to meet with the Mitchell investigators to discuss the allegations.

 On December 20, 2007, Knoblauch was named in Jason Grimsley's unsealed affidavit as an alleged user of HGH.
 Knoblauch and Grimsley were teammates on the Yankees from 1999 to 2000.

 On January 11, 2008, The New York Times published a look at Chuck Knoblauch's post-baseball life.
 The article painted Knoblauch's outlook on baseball and the Mitchell report as being apathetic.
 As he has been retired for 5 years, he expressed "bewilderment at his inclusion" in the report and stated, "I have nothing to defend and I have nothing to hide at the same time."
 In 2008, Knoblauch owned a condominium and house in the Houston area, and was not interested in returning to pro baseball in any capacity.

 On January 22, 2008, Knoblauch was subpoenaed by the congressional committee investigating steroids in baseball after he failed to respond to an invitation to give a deposition by a January 18, 2008, deadline.
 On January 23, federal marshals had as yet been unable to find Knoblauch to serve him with the subpoena.

 On January 28, 2008, the congressional subpoena was withdrawn after Knoblauch agreed to provide a deposition on February 1, 2008.

 Knoblauch admitted to using HGH: "I did HGH.
 It didn't help me out.
 It didn't make me any better.
 I had the worst years of my career from a batting average standpoint.
 And I got hurt.
 So there was no good that came out of it for me — it was not performance-enhancing for me."